Pular para o conteúdo principal

 The solution to these problems is easy to understand, but difficult to implement:

-First, defining what a forecast is for your company is essential and this must be done based on criteria that your customers usually close the deal.
-The ideal then is to have a formalized SLA about what an SQL needs to have to evolve and become an opportunity/forecast.
+First, defining what a forecast is for your company is essential, and it must be based on the criteria your customers use to close the deal.
+The ideal, then, is to have a formal SLA outlining what an SQL needs to evolve into to become an opportunity/forecast.

-If many proposals are being sent to leads outside of the purchase timing, it is necessary to align criteria for submission with the team.
+If many proposals are being sent to leads outside the purchase window, it is necessary to align the submission criteria with the team.

 The same is true for SQLs generated within the Inbound process (when your pre-sales team works on a lead to make the initial qualification).
-If the pre-sales team is more focused on the volume of meetings scheduled for the salespeople than on their quality, the possibility for salespeople to return the SQL to the pre-sales stage should be open if it does not meet the minimum criteria for qualification.
+If the pre-sales team is more focused on the volume of meetings scheduled for the salespeople than on their quality, the possibility for salespeople to return the SQL to the pre-sales stage should be open if it does not meet the minimum qualification criteria.

 Opportunity → New Customers

 This is the last conversion rate within the sales funnel.
 It represents the forecasts or submitted proposals that became new customers.
 It can range from 20% to 70%, depending on the quality of the opportunities.
-Below this range, there is a serious problem with qualification.
+Below this range, there is a serious qualification issue.

-If multiple leads are forecasted and less than 20% closed, we know that the sales team is incorrectly moving leads through the funnel.
+If multiple leads are forecasted and fewer than 20% are closed, we know the sales team is incorrectly moving leads through the funnel.

-To solve this problem, it is necessary to formalize what a forecast is and prevent the team from forwarding proposals to all the leads that ask for it (only to those who are more certain of closing).
+To solve this problem, it is necessary to formalize what a forecast is and prevent the team from forwarding proposals to all leads who ask for one (only to those who are more certain of closing).

 MQL → New Clients

-This conversion rate is very interesting to show the work of the sales team.
+This conversion rate is very interesting in showing the sales team's work.

 A salesperson who works several MQLs and closes very few is doing something wrong.
 Therefore, an interesting way to evaluate this work is to follow this KPI.